 CSRD Reporting Standards – Everything You Need to Know

-CSRD reporting introduces the European sustainability reporting standards (ESRS) that are at the forefront of corporate sustainability initiatives, shaping the way organisations disclose environmental, social, and governance (ESG) performance.
+CSRD reporting standards, known formally as European sustainability reporting standards (ESRS) that are at the forefront of corporate sustainability initiatives, shaping the way organisations disclose environmental, social, and governance (ESG) performance.

 CSRD, or the Corporate Sustainability Reporting Directive, is a new set of reporting requirements mandated by the European Union.
 It aims to enhance transparency and accountability by standardising sustainability disclosures for companies operating in EU.